f4b6a3/uuid-creator/README.md

 UUID uuid = UuidCreator.getSequential();
 ```

-And if you have enouth time, you can read the rest of this document.
+And if you have enough time, you can read the rest of this document.

 ### Maven dependency